jdirosa/wordletron/README.md

 # wordletron
-Just a console app that solves wordles for fun
+Just a console app that solves wordles for fun.
+This is just hacking, atm